aldebaran/qibuild/doc/tutos/advanced/how_to_write_a_library.rst

 * The full path to the public header is foo/foo/foo.h.
 Note that the name of the root directory is libfoo

-* The private code is put in a src sub-directory
+* The private code is put in a src sub-directory.
+Private and public directories are separated, it's easy to search only in public headers.

 CMake
 -----